Lefschetz Thimble Quantum Monte Carlo for Spin Systems: Spin Coherent State Path Integrals

-\textit{Spin Coherent State Path Integrals.---}While Lefschetz thimble Monte Carlo has been shown to be effective in ameliorating the sign problem, it only works with partition functions expressed as integrals, not the sums seen in standard path integral QMC for spin systems.
+While Lefschetz thimble Monte Carlo has been shown to be effective in ameliorating the sign problem, it only works with partition functions expressed as integrals, not the sums seen in standard path integral QMC for spin systems.
 To apply Lefschetz thimble Monte Carlo to spin systems, we need to write the spin partition function as an actual integral.
 This can be accomplished using a resolution of the identity expressible as an integral.
 Spin coherent states provide one such resolution.
-The novel application of Lefschetz thimble Monte Carlo to spin systems in a general way via spin coherent states is the key result of this Letter.
+The novel application of Lefschetz thimble Monte Carlo to spin systems in a general way via spin coherent states is a key result of this paper.

 We define a generic spin-$S$ spin coherent state as